josh-hernandez-exe/dice-distro/README.md

     - there are current issues with pickeling the operation function applied to the dice roll
 - Expand the unit tests
 	- Logic parser needs to be tested more thoroughly.
+- Replace the parser with an abstract synatx tree
+    - This will make expanding the synatx easier, but needs a total refactor on how the operations are parsed.